Stress Response – Reacting vs Responding

 • Crying more often at small things that normally don’t bring tears

-• Drinking alcohol or doing drugs more often as a way to cope with stress
+• Drinking alcohol or doing drugs to cope with stress

 • Avoiding family, friends, or activities once cherished